ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

          </Card>
        {/each}
        ```
-   - **Limitation**: While this feature provides a basic archive, it focuses more on sentiment trends and lacks deeper personalization or emotional context tied to the user’s life at the time of each digest.
-It also doesn’t allow users to add personal reflections or schedule future revisits.
+   - **Limitation**: While this feature provides a basic archive, it focuses more on sentiment trends and lacks deeper personalization or emotional context tied to the user's life at the time of each digest.
+It also doesn't allow users to add personal reflections or schedule future revisits.

 2. **Time Capsule Digest (Idea from "Think Harder – Groundbreaking Features")**:
    - **Description**: The "Time Capsule Digest" feature (Idea 1 from the groundbreaking features section) allows users to create a personalized audio "time capsule" of their digests over a chosen period (e.g., a month, a year).
-It analyzes digest history, sentiment trends, and user-added life moments (e.g., “Started a new job”) to generate a reflective audio narrative narrated by Alex and Jamie.
+It analyzes digest history, sentiment trends, and user-added life moments (e.g., "Started a new job") to generate a reflective audio narrative narrated by Alex and Jamie.
 Users can save these capsules, share them, or schedule them to unlock on a future date.
    - **Implementation Details**:
      - Adds a `life_moment` column to `wp_asap_digests` to store user notes.
      - A new page (`src/routes/time-capsule/+page.svelte`) lets users select a date range, add a life moment, and generate the capsule: